-Her tears howled as they plopped into the waterfall, “I will not let them kill my people!”
+Her tears howled as they staggered down into a calm pool of water, “I will not let them kill my people!”

 A wave of Spanish conquistadors were closing in.
 Messengers alerted Cihualpilli of the armor-plated men.
 She remembered stories from a prior wave of conquistadors who decimated distant cities.
 All who opposed the metal-men died a horrific death.
 Men were quartered, women were raped, breasts and other body parts were draped around their necks like trophies.
 Any survivors died from the pure evil spirits* of such men (*diseases that were brought into the area).

 She cried at a waterfall.
 Not wanting no more bloodshed, she strategized outside the box.
-She had groups of women wearing their finest clothes meet the men, offering the finest foods – including themselves.
+She had groups of women wearing their finest linens to meet the men.
+They offered their finest foods – including themselves.
 The allure of seduction seemed to work.
 Cihualpilli plan was to surrender to the Spanish to diffuse the bloodshed then work out a peaceable solution of coexistence.